merrynhr/CV/README.md

 ## Merryn Hurley-Rawlins

-In September 2020 I left my job as a teacher in Jakarta and decided to teach myself to code.
+In September 2020 I left my job as an English teacher in Jakarta and decided to teach myself to code.
 Despite little prior experience with programming, other than using R at university, I found myself getting hooked.
-Given my background as a teacher, I am particularly interested in e-learning tools.
-The importance of developing engaging online education tools has become increasingly clear throughout the covid-19 pandemic.
-In the future I would love to find ways of bringing together my interests in both programming and teaching.
-In May 2021 I joined Makers Academy for 12 weeks of intensive group based learning taking me from keen amateur to well rounded junior developer.
-Makers not only boosted my programming confidence but taught me to love pair programming and working in teams to create projects from the ground up.
+I became particularly interested in e-learning tools after my classes were moved online due to the pandemic.
+I have personally benefited hugely from utilising online learning tools over the last couple years, whether teaching myself to code, improving my Indonesian, or teaching others.
+The idea of being able to build such tools myself was, and remains, incredibly exciting to me so, in May 2021, I joined Makers Academy for 12 weeks of intensive group based learning taking me from keen amateur to well rounded junior developer.
+Makers not only boosted my programming confidence but taught me to love pair programming and working in teams to create projects and learn new technologies.
+In the future I would love to find ways of bringing together the skills I have developed both in programming and teaching.

 ## Projects